Unidata/science-gateway/vms/jupyter/readme.md

     kubectl create secret tls <cert-secret> --key ssl.key --cert ssl.crt -n jhub
     ```

-    supply the regular and not full chain certificate.
+    supply the base and intermediate certificates and not the full chain certificate (i.e., with root certificates).

     Here is a snippet of what the ingress configuration will look like in the `secrets.yaml`.